skrushinsky/astroscript/README.md

 * `AstroScript::Angles` — Some abstract points related to diurnal rotation of the Celestial Sphera: *Ascendant*, *Midheaven*, *Vertex*, *East Point*.
 * `AstroScript::CoCo` —  Celestial coordinates conversions.
 * `AstroScript::Houses` —  Astrological houses, by the most used systems.
-* `AstroScript::Houses` —  Nutation and obliquity of ecliptic.
+* `AstroScript::Nutation` —  Nutation and obliquity of ecliptic.

 ## Requirements